FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/electronicBasics/page2.md

   <img src="https://raw.githubusercontent.com/FourierIndustries-LLP/Knowledge-Base/main/docs/SSTuino_Classic/tutorials/Sec1/electronicBasics/imageAssets/146-2.jpg" width="300" />
 </p>

 This buzzer is a Piezo Buzzer.
 If you try to open up the buzzer, you would see that there are a few embedded components inside the buzzer.
-What happens when you connect it to power is that it is converted to an oscilating signal, which is amplified and applied to the piezo disc.
+What happens when you connect it to power is that it is converted to an oscillating signal, which is amplified and applied to the piezo disc.
 This causes the material to expand and contract rapidly, which results in sound waves being produced.

 **Note:** The sound from the Piezo buzzer can be quite sharp and loud.
 Do be careful when using these components.